 Another benefit of rentals is that the supplier will generally provide servicing and maintenance during the rental period.
 First, Royal Mail requires every machine user to have his machine inspected at least on a yearly basis.
 But in any case, when you’re using a powerful machine, you really don’t want to do the servicing yourself, and you don’t want to lose your hands and time replacing them without expert assistance – let alone fixing yourself a malfunctioning machine.

 Now that most franking machines include computer devices, relying on preinstalled or optional software, and on a connection with Royal Mail systems to keep the postage price right, it is inevitable that several updates will have to be made during the time you’ll be using it.
-Both Royal Mail and franking machine manufacturers such as FP Mailing, Pitney Bowes or Neopost keep directories of authorised suppliers, inspectors and repairers – there’s about 20 companies across the UK providing such services.
+Both Royal Mail and franking machine manufacturers such as FP Mailing, Pitney Bowes or Quadientt keep directories of authorised suppliers, inspectors and repairers – there’s about 20 companies across the UK providing such services.

 Franking machine rental drawbacks